WolverineSportsAnalytics/basketball/README.md

 ### If updating Rotogrinders minutes projections after running optimizer previously in the day
     - Run lateMinScraper.py to update projMinutes in futures
-    - Run train.py
+    - Run train.py to use the new data in futures to train the models
-    - Run projMagic.py
+    - Run projMagic.py to predict new player performances for the day
     - Run optimizer.py to generate new lineups